tclahr/uac/README.md

    or: ./uac --validate-artifacts-file FILE

 Positional Arguments:
-  PROFILE           Specify the profile name.
+  PROFILE           Specify the collection profile name.
   DESTINATION       Specify the directory the output file will be created in.

 Collection Arguments: